wo3kie/cxxDojo/README.md

 ### group_by.cpp
 Implement a `group_by` function, for aggregating data into a dictionary by a given key.

-### gsl/correlation.cpp
-Implement a function to calculate the correlation between two collections using gsl library.

 ### gsl/covariance.cpp
 Implement a function to calculate the covariance between two collections using gsl library.